Combat aircraft. Junkers Ju-88: the universal killer

 At the beginning of 1942, the Ju.88А-4 / Torr variant was created on the basis of the Ju.88А-4 bomber.

-Re-equipment was carried out at repair plants using a special completion kit, which provided for the replacement of four external ETS bomb racks with two PVC torpedo holders, each of which could be used to load an aircraft torpedo LTF 5, weighing 765 kg.
+Re-equipment was carried out at repair plants using a special completion kit that provided for the replacement of four external ETS bomb racks with two PVC torpedo racks, each of which could be suspended aviation torpedo LTF 5b weighing 765 kg.

 The brake grilles and the automatic dive exit were removed as completely unnecessary, but the Ju.88A-4 / Torr often carried the MG / FF gun in the nose of the fuselage or the ventral gondola.